Ferg-Lab/dMap_JAX/README.md

 # dMap_JAX
-RMSD and dMap using JAX
+RMSD and dMAMP using JAX.
+See example notebooks in examples to get started.